Timeseries charts allow you to view the changes for a particular metric over time as a line graph or as a single number.

 A Timeseries of Event Count will plot the number of events at each time interval over the selected period of time.

-Currently we support both Custom Events and Clicks for this timeseries type.
+Currently we support Custom Events, Clicks, and Definitions for this timeseries type.
 The session list below the timeseries shows session relevant to each time interval, but the numbers displayed within the chart are the number of events rather than the number of sessions.

 A timeseries of Active User Count allows you to keep track of the number of active users of your application within the timeframe of your choice.